 |6000 ml mineral water|

-Many people also ask:
+From here, many people also ask:

 What we're trying to do here is to gather all the good guys we can on different materials.
 Brown rice, red rice or brown sugar still has the unprocessed coatings on the outside.
 These coatings contain extra vitamins & minerals that can be beneficial for our process.

-Brown sugar, from some people's experience, contains some more nutrients than the white one–which helps the nourishment and make the process a bit faster.
+Brown sugar, from some people's experience, contains some more nutrients than the white one–which helps the nourishment and makes the process a bit faster.
 With good input, we can get good output in return.

 Here we will see the steps for making:

-Step 1: Mix the ingredients
+Step 1: Mix the Ingredients

 Using lukewarm water, mix our salt and sugar in a jar or bottle.
 Stir lightly so they get dissolved.
 Then, pour the brown rice in.
 And then, shake the bottle.

 When shaking, you'll want to do it like the number 8 vertical or the number ∞ horizontal like a tornado.
 This is to make sure the grains grub well with each other on all sides & not just left and right.